Report Functions ARC 2017

 (E) Talent Management:

-The NRC analysed the actions carried out to date by the Management and the projects for 2017, mainly the Succession Plan and High Potential Program.
+The ARC analysed the actions carried out to date by Management, basically the Succession Plan and High Potential Programme.